-We have chosen 3 ice-cream shops for you that are on a roll right now.
-Take this opportunity to treat yourself and your taste buds!
+We have chosen 3 of the best ice cream shops for you!
+Take the opportunity to treat yourself and your taste buds.
 You won’t regret it!

-Despite being largely closed during the summer and not accepting card, the Saint-Louis Island Ice Cream Shop continues to attract thousands tourists and fans who simply swear by it.
-Not only for their vanilla ice cream, but also for the strawberry, salted butter caramel and gooseberry flavors…that will make your mind spin around.
+Despite being largely closed during the summer and not accepting cards, this ice cream shop on the historic and fancy Île Saint-Louis continues to attract thousands of tourists and fans who swear by it.
+Not only for their vanilla ice cream, but also for the strawberry, salted caramel and gooseberry flavors which are all INDESCRIBABLE!

 Open Wednesday to Sunday from 10 a.m. to 8 p.m.
 Closed from mid-July-late August

-2) Une Glace à Paris: the newly opened ice-cream shop
+2) Une Glace à Paris: the new kid on the block

-No one would have thought that Paris would be one day home to an ice-cream shop that would be named the “Meilleur Ouvrier de France” (Best Craftsman in France) and hold the World Pastry Championship Title?
-But it finally came true!
+No one would have thought that Paris would be one day home to an ice-cream shop that would be named the “Meilleur Ouvrier de France” (Best Craftsman in France) and hold the World Pastry Championship Title!

-Emmanuel Ryon is quite a discreet character but he knew how to draw attention to himself in Paris.
-After working with Great Star Chefs, such as Jean-Louis Nomicos and Anne Sophie Pic, and recently at the Louis Vuitton Foundation’s Restaurant, Le Frank, he finally opened his own ice-cream shop.
+After working with Great Star Chefs, such as Jean-Louis Nomicos and Anne Sophie Pic, and recently at the Louis Vuitton Foundation’s Restaurant, founder Emmanuel Ryon finally opened his own ice-cream shop.

-The ice cream shop is located in Paris’ neighborhood of the Marais.
-It offers a real ice-cream Culinary Tour.
+The ice cream shop is located in the historic Marais district in central Paris and offers an ice cream Culinary Tour.
 Try the “découverte autour du chocolat glacé” and the frozen hot chocolate!
-You pleasure is our guarantee!
+We promise you’ll love it.

 3) An Italian ice cream shop: Il Gelato del Marchese

-As well as a tea house, they also offer their own specialties: salted ice cream with exotic names to match: Ricotta di pecora Sarda con tartufo bianco, Cacio e pepe, pecorino romano e pepe.
+As well as a tea house, they also offer their own specialties, salted ice cream with exotic names to match: ricotta and white truffle, cacio e pepe, pecorino romano and pepper.

-Il Gelato del Marchese open Monday – Tuesday until 10 p.m and until 11:45 p.m Wednesday – Friday
+Il Gelato del Marchese is open Monday – Tuesday until 10 p.m and on Wednesday – Friday until 11:45 p.m.

-At Raimo, we discover dream-like flavours such as Rose, Vine Peach, Matcha Green Tea and many more.
-Since 1947, Raimo didn’t stop mesmerizing and offering the ideal treat for Parisians.
+At Raimo you can discover dream-like flavors such as Rose, Vine Peach, Matcha Green Tea and many more.
+Since 1947, Raimo has been mesmerizing its customers and offering the ideal treat for Parisians.